Jones Day

-Historically, the firm has been a giant in corporate law.
-Since the 2000s, the firm has become increasingly active in aiding the Republican Party and the American conservative movement.
-Jones Day was outside counsel for the Trump 2016 and Trump 2020 campaigns.
-Jones represented former President Donald Trump in lawsuits seeking to stop votes from being counted in the 2020 election.
-In 2021, Jones Day hired a significant number of former Trump administration lawyers.
+Many attorneys from Jones Day have served as federal officials and judges, including U.S. Supreme Court Justice Antonin Scalia, former White House Counsel Don McGahn, former U.S. Solicitor General Noel Francisco, former Federal Trade Commission chairwoman Deborah Platt Majoras, and U.S. court of appeals judges Jeffrey Sutton, Gregory G. Katsas, Timothy B. Dyk, Chad Readler, and Eric E. Murphy.

 History

-Jones Day was founded as Blandin & Rice in 1893 by two partners, Edwin J. Blandin and William Lowe Rice, in Cleveland, Ohio.
+Jones Day was founded in Cleveland in 1893 as Blandin & Rice by two partners, Edwin J. Blandin and William Lowe Rice.
 Frank Ginn joined the firm in 1899, and it changed its name to Blandin, Rice & Ginn.
 Rice was murdered in August 1910.
 In 1912, Thomas H. Hogsett joined the firm as partner, and it became Blandin, Hogsett & Ginn that year, and Tolles, Hogsett, Ginn & Morley a year later after the retirement of Judge Blandin and the addition of partners Sheldon H. Tolles and John C. Morley.
 After Morley retired, in 1928, the firm adopted the name Tolles, Hogsett & Ginn.

 In its early years, the firm was known for representing major industries in the Cleveland area, including Standard Oil and several railroad and utility companies.

-In November 1938, then-managing partner Thomas Jones led the merger of Tolles, Hogsett & Ginn with litigation-focused firm Day, Young, Veach & LeFever to create Jones, Day, Cockley & Reavis.
+In November 1938, managing partner Thomas Jones led the merger of Tolles, Hogsett & Ginn with litigation-focused firm Day, Young, Veach & LeFever to create Jones, Day, Cockley & Reavis.
 The merger was effective January 1, 1939.
 The firm's Washington, D.C., office was opened in 1946, becoming the firm's first office outside Ohio.
 In 1967, the firm merged with D.C. firm Pogue & Neal to become Jones, Day, Reavis & Pogue.

+Jones Day has represented several companies in legal proceedings against labor unions.

 International expansion

 The international expansion of Jones Day began in 1986 when the firm merged with boutique law firm Surrey & Morse, a firm of 75 attorneys with international offices in New York City, Paris, London, and Washington, D.C.
-The following years the firm expanded to Hong Kong, Brussels, Tokyo, Taipei, and Frankfurt.
+In the following years, the firm expanded to Hong Kong, Brussels, Tokyo, Taipei, and Frankfurt.

-Union-busting

-Jones Day has a reputation for representing companies against labor unions.